cdepillabout/heterocephalus-example/README.md

 The example program needs to be compiled with the GHC flag `-ddump-splices` in order to get GHC/Stack to dump the generated Haskell code to a file.

-If the example program has already been built (as above), then we need to do a `stack clean` first to make sure the executable gets rebuilt.
-After that, we run `stack build` again, but we throw on the `-ddump-splices` flag.
+If the example program has already been built (as above), then `stack clean` needs to be run to make sure the executable gets rebuilt.
+After that, `stack build` can be run again, but this time with the `-ddump-splices` flag.

 ```sh